-The Cardiopulmonary Science Program at LSU Health Shreveport, fully-accredited by the Commission on Accreditation for Respiratory Care (CoARC), provides academic and clinical education leading to the Bachelor of Science in Cardiopulmonary Science degree.
+The CPS Program provides academic and clinical education leading to the Bachelor of Science in Cardiopulmonary Science degree.
 The standard educational track consists of 56 hours of pre-requisite courses that can be taken at any regionally accredited U.S. college or university with an additional 64 hours (two years) of professional courses that are completed at LSU Health Shreveport.
 Students have many educational and clinical opportunities as they gain professional experience in the allied health specialties of respiratory care and cardiovascular technology.

 Distinguished RRT Credentialing Success Award Recipient - 8 Years in a Row!